mypooja/readme-generator/GeneratedReadMe.md

 Pooja Agarwal

 ## Test Instructions
-Test that the generated readme file has the right sections .
+Test that the generated readme file has the right sections.

 ## License
 MIT